 Get the Posters

-The posters are available in Arabic, Chinese, Dutch, English, French, Hungarian, Kiswahili, Polish, Russian, Spanish, and Ukrainian with accompanying lesson plans in Arabic, Chinese, English, Russian, Spanish, and Ukrainian.
+The posters are available in Arabic, Chinese, Dutch, English, French, German, Hungarian, Kiswahili, Polish, Russian, Spanish, and Ukrainian with accompanying lesson plans in Arabic, Chinese, English, Russian, Spanish, and Ukrainian.
 Each poster set contains 16 different posters designed to be printed at 2 feet by 3 feet.
 The posters are available in German and Polish in A1 and roll-up formats.
 Download display instructions (PDF).
 To download the poster set and related lesson plan, please fill out the short survey below.